AbiramiSoundar/getting-and-cleaning-data/README.md

 2. List the files and read from them.
 3. Merge the test and train sets.
 4. Name the variables.
+5. Extracts only the measurements on the mean and standard deviation for each measurement.
-5. Uses descriptive activity names to name the activities in the data set.
+6. Uses descriptive activity names to name the activities in the data set.
-6. Appropriately labels the data set with descriptive variable names.
+7. Appropriately labels the data set with descriptive variable names.
-7. An independent tidy data is created that calculates mean.
+8. An independent tidy data is created that calculates mean.

  Output file : tidydata.txt